microsoft/azure-maven-plugins/azure-webapp-maven-plugin/README.md

 `path` | Specify context path, optional if you want to deploy to ROOT.

 #### JAR
-If the `<packaging>` is set to `jar`, the plugin will find the artifact at `${project.build.directory}/${project.build.finalName}.jar`, rename the file name to `app.jar` and deploy it to `%HOME%\site\wwwroot\` of your Web App.
-Please note that for Windows Web App, we will generate a `web.config` file, you can file more details [here](https://github.com/Azure/azure-docs-sdk-java/blob/master/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-web-app-on-azure.md#deploy-your-spring-boot-web-app-to-azure).
+If the `<packaging>` is set to `jar`, the plugin will find the artifact at `${project.build.directory}/${project.build.finalName}.jar`, rename it to `app.jar` and deploy it to `%HOME%\site\wwwroot\` of your Web App.
+Please note that for Windows Web App, we will generate a `web.config` file, you can find more details [here](https://github.com/Azure/azure-docs-sdk-java/blob/master/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-web-app-on-azure.md#deploy-your-spring-boot-web-app-to-azure).

-There is one optional settings that you can configure for it:
+There is one optional setting that you can configure for it:

 Property | Description
 ---|---